AryanPadhiar/Gans-for-Data-Augmentation/README.md

 ```
 All the arguments must match the trained network's arguments and the `continue_from_epoch` argument must correspond to the epoch the trained model was at.

-## Additional generated data not shown in the paper

-For further generated data please visit
-<a href="https://drive.google.com/drive/folders/1IqdhiQzxHysSSnfSrGA9_jKTWzp9gl0k?usp=sharing" target="_blank">my Google Drive folder</a>.

-## Acknowledgements

-Special thanks to the CDT in Data Science at the University of Edinburgh for providing the funding and resources for this project.
-Furthermore, special thanks to my colleagues James Owers, Todor Davchev, Elliot Crowley, and Gavin Gray for reviewing this code and providing improvements and suggestions.

-Furthermore, the interpolations used in this project are a result of the <a href="https://arxiv.org/abs/1609.04468" target="_blank">Sampling Generative Networks paper</a> by Tom White.
-The code itself was found at https://github.com/dribnet/plat.